The Pankhurst Trust

 (c) To secure for the public benefit the preservation, restoration, improvement, enhancement and maintenance of 60/62 Nelson Street, Manchester as a building of historic and architectural interest, which building shall house a heritage and educational centre for visitors regarding the suffragette movement, women’s equality and domestic abuse together with a drop in centre for women, space for conferences, classes and social events.

 Manchester Women’s Aid provide vital support services to those suffering from domestic violence and abuse.
 Through community outreach, group work sessions, children’s play, safe homes and educational resources, our aim is to create a world where domestic abuse survivors can live fear free.

 We’ve joined forces with the Pankhurst Centre to show that through women’s suffrage, and understanding the context of women’s rights, we’re able to create a safer world for everyone.
 Discover how you can get help as well as advice and support around domestic abuse.

 The Pankhurst Centre

-As well as being the historic home to the Pankhurst family, and the location of the first meetings of the Women’s Social and Political Union, the Pankhurst Centre is also a women’s centre and community space.
-It provides and offers space for activities and events run, often but not always, by women, for women.
+As well as being the birthplace of the suffragette movement, the Pankhurst Centre is also serves as a women’s centre and community space.
+It provides space for activities and events run, often but not always, by women, for women.
 It is a unique and vibrant place where which women can learn together, work on projects and socialise.